What is a BEO at Events? A Complete Guide to Banquet Event Orders

 BEO stands for Banquet Event Order.
 It is a critical document consisting of all the relevant details and instructions required for the smooth conduct of an event.
 It serves as a guidebook for all departments, so everything goes as planned.

 A BEO is typically prepared by the catering manager, event manager, or event planner.
-It is generally developed when the event logistics, including the guest list, menu, timeline, and special requests, are complete.
+It is generally developed alongside the event logistics.
+This includes the guest list, menu, timeline, and special requests.

 A BEO is typically distributed to all stakeholders one or two days before the event.
 This provides ample opportunity to read it, make necessary adjustments, and verify details.
 The goal is to bring everyone on the various teams onto the same page in anticipation of the event.